p7g/alsaplayer/README.md

 ## Requirements

-This application has no Python dependencies other than than you are using Python 3, though you must also have alsa and ffmpeg installed.
+This application has no Python dependencies other than Python 3, though you must also have alsa and ffmpeg installed.